SSK14031998/SSK14031998/README.md

 Here are some ideas to get you started: --!>

-- 🔭 I’m currently working on Data Science Projects
+- 🔭 I’m currently working on Data Science Projects<br>
-- 🌱 I’m currently learning AI Engineer
+- 🌱 I’m currently learning AI Engineer<br>
-- 👯 I’m looking to collaborate on Object Detection Projects
+- 👯 I’m looking to collaborate on Object Detection Projects<br>
-- 🤔 I’m looking for help with Julia and R
+- 🤔 I’m looking for help with Julia and R<br>
-- 💬 Ask me about Data Analysis
+- 💬 Ask me about Data Analysis<br>
-- 📫 How to reach me: shankarselvam1998@gmail.com
+- 📫 How to reach me: shankarselvam1998@gmail.com<br>
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him<br>
 - ⚡ Fun fact: I am an budding enthusiast.